volcanocyber/victor-docs/docs/source/models.rst

 VICTOR offers three sets of options for visualization.
 The first is through any of the dozen libraries included in the built-in conda environment.
 Second is the custom library ``victor.py`` for sharp and accurate plotting through a handful of reuable functions.
-For the most versastile work, a virtual desktop with QGIS and Paraview (and likely more programs in the future) reside for a fully featured experience.
+For the most versastile work, a virtual desktop with QGIS resides for a fully featured experience.

 .. _Conflow Citations: